 The first factor is worth underscoring only because your daily life could be providing the fuel for your addiction.
 The same dynamic applies if it’s your close friend or beloved family member experiencing the dependency.
 You obviously can’t be with this person 24/7, so the logical choice is to lever him or her out of the toxic setting.

 Understanding the Place of the Counselor in Your Rehab Program

 If you know anything at all about a twelve step program, you’re aware the last step is defined as the giving back stage.
 Many counselors are addicts themselves, having decided to take this final step to heart.
 They’ve lived your nightmare.
 They’ve made the conscious decision to take up the mantle of responsibility and help others.
-Make the huge effort to bridge the gap between yourself and treatment, embracing the principles of inpatient counseling.
+Make the huge effort to bridge the gap between yourself and treatment, embracing the principles of inpatient group and individual counseling.
 Will it be easy?
 It most definitely will not, but your counselor will show you the path to recovery.
 The program will support you all the way to your final release from the program.
 Of course, the support doesn’t end there.
 You’ll face constant assessments, critical support to prevent relapse (www.drugabuse.gov).

 Let Us Change Your Life For the Better With Group and Individual Counseling